 Several quality of care initiatives are underway to ensure oncology patients receive the best possible treatment while at The Tisch Cancer Institute.
 Once such project is a program in Gastrointestinal Medical Oncology, under the direction of Dr. Randall Holcombe, to monitor adherence to national quality benchmarks.
 Another ongoing project examines the utilization of palliative care services for oncology inpatients, under the direction of Drs.
 Kerin Adelson and Cardinale Smith.
 A project was implemented to review education and access to fertility resources for cancer patients, under the direction of Dr. Sonia Reichert.

 Performance Improvement Initiatives

-The Tisch Cancer Institute’s Performance Improvement Committee meets monthly to review all cancer-related activities at Mount Sinai Medical Center.
+The Tisch Cancer Institute’s Performance Improvement Committee meets monthly to review all cancer-related activities at Mount Sinai Health System.
 The committee is chaired by Pat Spencer-Cisek, MS, ANP-BC, AOCN, and Randall Holcombe, MD.
 In addition, hematology/oncology cases are continually reviewed through Mount Sinai’s Department of Medicine.
 There is also a monthly Hematology/Oncology performance improvement conference.

 As part of our efforts to ensure patients receive the safest, best possible treatment we offer information to our patients on their safety while undergoing cancer treatment.
 Patients are provided with education from nurses when beginning a chemotherapy regimen.
 A detailed chemotherapy consent form is in use, which ensures all patients have a comprehensive understanding of treatment goals and objectives, and are fully informed of risks and potential benefits.